Humanitec-DemoOrg/aws-examples/automation-howto/Readme.md

         "triggered_by":"UNKNOWN"
         }
         ```
-    - The payloads will be available in your CloudWatch Logs
+    - The payloads will be available in your CloudWatch Logs, we recommend pushing this payload to an SQS queue for further processing.
+The webhook should return an http code as quickly as possible to avoid retries from Humanitec.
-- Create one application, with 2 workloads `app1` and `app2` [Application and workloads](images/workloads.png)
+- Create one application, with 2 workloads `app1` and `app2`, See how it looks [Application and workloads](images/workloads.png).
+You can use [Terraform](https://registry.terraform.io/providers/humanitec/humanitec/latest/docs/resources/application) and (score)[../score-howto] for this.
 - Configure the [webhook](images/webhook.png) under the *application* settings, for the event/trigger select "Finished", use the AWS Lambda function URL and the following payload:
     ```
     {